Growth

 Embracing Wholeness

-I used to think growth meant proving I was unaffected.
+I used to think success meant having all the answers.

 For You, Too

-And there is power in growing at your own pace.
+And there is always room to keep growing—at your own pace.

 “I am because we are.”